DwYoo/trading-bot/README.md

 # Crypto_Trading_bot
-High Frequency Crypto Trading Bot Framework for cross CEX strategies
+High frequency crypto trading bot framework for cross CEX strategies
+Codes for the actual strategy are hidden.